aabiro/react_rails_recipe_app/README.md

 # Recipe Finder Application

 A checklist of ingredients to render recipes that are associated with all selected ingredients.
-There are only 12 ingredients and 6 recipes today, but some day there may be thousands.

 ## Requirements: